-Set thermostats — If using the fireplace and health permits, set the thermostat to 68°F or lower.
+Set thermostats - If using the fireplace and health permits, set the thermostat to 68°F or lower.
 For each degree above 68°F, 3-5% more energy is used.
 Reminder to close the fireplace damper when not in use to prevent cold air from entering.
-Get a $50 rebate on a qualified smart thermostat.
+Get a rebate up to $120 on a qualified smart thermostat.

 Use LED lights — Compared to incandescent bulbs, LEDs use 75% less energy and can last up to 20 years!
 Search and shop for LEDs here.